kostya/simple_rpc/README.md

 # simple_rpc

 Remote Procedure Call Server and Client for Crystal.
 Designed to be reliable and stable (catch every possible protocall errors).
+Compatible with msgpack-rpc protocall.

 ## Installation